Mankind Woman

-Mankind Woman is the thirteenth solo album released from stoner rock musician Brant Bjork.
-It is his first album released exclusively on the Heavy Psych Sounds Records label.
-The album is also notable for its primary songwriting collaboration with Low Desert Punk Band guitarist Bubba Dupree.
+Mankind Woman is the thirteenth solo album by stoner rock musician Brant Bjork.
+It was released on September 14, 2018, by Heavy Psych Sounds Records.

-A music video was made for the song "Chocolatize".
+The album is notable for its primary songwriting collaboration with Low Desert Punk Band guitarist Bubba Dupree.
+A music video was made for the lead single "Chocolatize".

 Reception

 Reviews for Mankind Woman were mostly positive.
+Critics pointed out similarities with 1960s–70s rock influences including Jimi Hendrix, Cream and Led Zeppelin.
+50ThirdAnd3rd praised the album, stating that, "With Mankind Woman, everything Brant Bjork has mastered throughout his career comes together in one cohesive album, celebrating who he is as an artist", while drawing comparisons to Hendrix, Deep Purple and Funkadelic.
+Some noted the more psychedelic and political tracks off the album including "Nation of Indica" and "Somebody".
 QRO explained how the sound of the album is more relaxed compared to the previous bands Bjork has been a member of.
-Many critics point out similarities with 1960s–70s rock influences including Jimi Hendrix, Pink Floyd and Led Zeppelin.
-Some note the more psychedelic and political tracks off the album including "Nation of Indica" and "Somebody".
 Metal Rules called the album "a very easy listening tome of Stoner and Desert music".

-The Desert Sun talked about the sound and inspiration of Mankind Woman, "The album actually reveals the Grateful Dead-Black Sabbath roots of Kyuss.
+About the sound and inspiration of Mankind Woman, The Desert Sun noted that "The album actually reveals the Grateful Dead-Black Sabbath roots of Kyuss.
 "Charlie Gin" has a guitar sound like the 1968 Dead.
 He titled one song "1968" because the year fascinates Bjork, but it has that deep, sludgy guitar sound of Kyuss."